 Even though the number of dairy farms and cows has decreased in the watershed, the amount of milk produced has increased statewide by 43% since 1950.
 There is also an emphasis on different types of farm products.
 Fruit, vegetable, and beef and sheep farms have replaced the pork and poultry operations of the 1950's.

-Today travel is on highways now, not rivers.
-Over time, the population has distanced itself from the early connection with the rivers and streams of in the watershed.
+Today, travel is on highways, not rivers.
+Over time, our population has distanced itself from the early connection with the rivers and streams of our watershed.
 It is easy to forget that most of the sites for towns and cities were chosen because they were on waterways.

 While the Winooski River has always yielded a multitude of benefits, including transportation, food source and power, to those living along its banks, the river' s potential to flood has often taken its toll.
-Since 1973, Vermont suffered 13 major floods; 6 of these were within the Winooski River Watershed.
+Since 1973, Vermont has suffered more than a dozen major floods; the majority of these have had impacts in the Winooski River watershed.
 In the flood of November 1927, Vermont's worst recorded flood to date, 55 died and $13,500,000 in property was lost.
 The loss of life and property during this event was greater than any other water course in New England.
-More recently, in the flood of March 1992 there were more than $2 million in damages in Montpelier.
+The flood of March 1992 caused more than two million dollars in damages in Montpelier.
+Floods throughout Vermont in the spring of 2011 and following Tropical Storm Irene in August 2011 rivaled the 1927 flood, with more than ten million dollars of damage to homes, businesses, and infrastructure.
 Flooding continues to be a major concern and has been exacerbated by building and encroaching on floodplains.
 Examples of human impact on river floodplains can be seen in the following video.